Aditya Birla Fashion and Retail (ABFRL) Investor Day 2025 summary

 Investor Day 2025 summary

-The business is now structured into two listed entities post-demerger: ABLBL (legacy/western/lifestyle brands) and ABFRL (ethnic, value, luxury, digital-first), each with distinct growth strategies and robust balance sheets.
+The business has undergone a comprehensive transformation, executing a demerger into two listed entities: ABLBL (Western wear, legacy brands) and ABFRL (ethnic, value, luxury, digital-first), each with distinct capital structures and growth paths.

-Recent $500 million (INR ~4239 Cr.) equity raise and demerger have strengthened the balance sheet, enabling accelerated growth without further fundraises for the next 4-5 years except for TMRW.
+Recent equity raise of $500 million (INR ~4239 Cr.) and the demerger have strengthened the balance sheet, enabling accelerated growth without further fundraises for the next 4-5 years.

 Market outlook and growth opportunities